Fula API

 The x-amz-meta-encryption header contains JSON with encryption info:

-• metadata_privacy - Whether private metadata is included
+• metadata_privacy — Whether private_metadata is included.

-Encryption Metadata Structure
+Encryption Metadata Structure (single-object, v4)

 {